lrq3000/fdict/README.rst

     * ``fastview=True`` argument can be used when creating a fdict to enable the FastView mode.
 This mode will imply a small memory/space overhead to store nodes and also will increase complexity of setitem on nodes to O(m*l) where m is the number of parents of the current leaf added, and l the number of leaves added (usually one but if you set a dict it will be converted to multiple leaves).
 On the other hand, it will make items, keys, values, view* and other nodes operations methods as fast as with a ``dict`` by using lookup tables to access direct children directly, which was O(n) where n was the whole list of items at any level in the fdict.
 It is possible to convert a non-fastview fdict to a fastview fdict, just by supplying it as the initialization dict.

-    * ``nodel=True`` argument activates a special mode where delitem is nullified, but key lookup (contains test) time is O(1) for nodes.
-With standard ``fdict``, contains test is O(1) only for leaves and O(n) for nodes because it calls ``viewkeys()``.
+    * ``nodel=True`` argument activates a special mode where delitem is nullified, but key lookup (eg, ``in`` contains test) time is O(1) for nodes.
+With standard ``fdict``, ``in`` contains test is O(1) only for leaves and O(n) for nodes because it calls ``viewkeys()``.
 With this mode, empty nodes metadata are created and so lookup for nodes existence is very fast, but at the expense that deletion is not possible because it would make the database incoherent (i.e. nodes without leaf).
 However, setitem to replace a leaf will still work.
 This mode is particularly useful for fast database building, and then you can initialize a standard fdict with your finalized nodel fdict, which will then allow you to delitem.

 Thus, if you want to do data exploration on a ``fdict``, you can use either of these two approaches to speed up your exploration to a reasonable time, with performances close to a ``dict``.
 In practice, ``extract`` is better if you have lots of items per nesting level, whereas ``fastview`` might be better if you have a very nested structure with few items per level but lots of levels.